caicedopluiss/poultry-farm-manager/README.md

 -   **WebAPI image** - Backend API service
 -   **WebApp image** - Frontend application
--   **Hybrid image** - Combined WebAPI and WebApp for testing purposes and cost savings on cloud registry services
+-   **Hybrid image** - Combined WebAPI and WebApp for testing purposes and cost savings on cloud registry services.
+Both services can be run from the same image in separate containers.

 #### Build and Run WebAPI Image